mozilla/bug-handling/_processes/labels.md

 Several of you are doing this already.
 But we need you to do some tuning of your process.

+## Bug types

+In Bugzilla bugs are distinguished by type: `defect`, `enhancement`, and `tasks`.
+Use a label to make this distinction in your project.

 ## Statuses
 Bugs in GitHub issues have two states: closed and open.
 Bugzilla has a ~~more confusing~~ richer set of states.